apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Warren Buffett cuts Apple stake massively and artfully**
+**Quincy Jones, music titan who worked with everyone from Frank Sinatra to Michael Jackson, dies at 91**

-You can read more about it [here](https://news.google.com/rss/articles/CBMiiwFBVV95cUxOcFVyVTVFMVVuaGFoODN0bUlFelJHV3Vfa3BmNUdXeFoxTFlncDZoeE9zVTNBQk5lNFNJZTc2MVJKcU51TEJNSEdnM3hkQWlrS0lrM3NaVU56UThDVzdWMTN5NHN1THg1c1FIS2Z6M2JEekloUWlLS1hxc21mNHdyc1RldWF1bGNRckN3?oc=5).
+You can read more about it [here](https://news.google.com/rss/articles/CBMigwFBVV95cUxQMVpzMkRDRlQ2X0pyN3BXdXRtTVJMUTBmSERNQ2NwdXBmcG1lb1dTbzZpelUwMC04cFNMeDZkczdqZmRVaGFnS0dyYy1TN3RFVmhGelNxNVBWbEljeXhuVzRNcXFVTkJLQndlbUNLZVZ0bGNQRWU2WWpPUlVDeXRqZ2NmRQ?oc=5).

 ## Requirements
 - Python 3.8